Cornish nationalism: In the United Kingdom

 Mebyon Kernow does not have any members elected to the UK parliament, but Andrew George and Dan Rogerson of the Liberal Democrats took up nationalist causes both in Parliament and outside of it.
 Andrew George was the first MP to take his parliamentary oath in Cornish.
 All five Cornish Liberal Democrat MPs put their names to the Government of Cornwall Bill 2009 which proposed setting up a legislative Cornish Assembly.
 In the 2015, 2017 and 2019 elections all six Cornish seats returned Conservative MPs, ousting the aforementioned Lib Dem supporters.

 In Europe

 Mebyon Kernow is a member of the European Free Alliance party in the European Parliament.
 In the 2009 European elections it received 14,922 votes, insufficient to gain any MEPs.
-Mebyon Kernow did not stand in the 2014 European elections.
+Mebyon Kernow did not stand in the 2014 or 2019 European elections.

 Violence

 A group called An Gof, referring to the blacksmith Michael An Gof who led the failed rebellion of 1497, made a number of attacks in the 1980s, including a bomb at a courthouse in St Austell in 1980, a fire in a Penzance hairdressers a year later, and an arson attack on a bingo hall in Redruth.
 It remained silent until 2007, when it made a statement that "any attempts from hereon to fly the hated and oppressive Flag of St George, which we know as the blood banner in our country, will result in direct action by our organisation".
 An English flag in Tresillian earlier that year was destroyed and the words "English Out" daubed on a garden wall.

 In 2007, an email was sent from someone claiming to represent the Cornish National Liberation Army.
 It made headlines when it threatened to burn down two restaurants in Padstow and Newquay belonging to Rick Stein and Jamie Oliver respectively, whom the group called "English newcomers".
 The group claimed it had funding from "other Celtic Nations" and the United States, and appeared to be an amalgamation of the Cornish Liberation Army and An Gof.
 It also reportedly sprayed "burn second homes" onto walls in the county.
 There were also reports that the group had placed broken glass under the sand on Cornish beaches, "to deter tourists.
 "The group's actions were linked to local concerns about lack of affordable housing and an increasing number of second homes.